 Thankfully, my situation has changed for the better but this tough period didn’t go unnoticed.
 I realized that the stress I experienced during the past months has had a terrible effect on my body when, a few weeks ago, I noticed I’d significantly lost some hair.

 I was mortified.
 I’ve always had strong, beautiful long hair, and now all of the sudden, it’s changed so much.
-This led me to put some things on perspective and I realized this happened due to the lifestyle I’d been having for the past three months — overworking, not eating healthy, not working out, not taking time to myself, to breathe, to stop, to meditate.
+This led me to put some things on perspective.
+I realized this happened due to the lifestyle I’d been having for the past three months.
+Overworking, not eating healthy, not working out, not taking time to myself, to breathe, to stop, to meditate.

-What the hell is stress and what can it do to your body?
+What the hell is long-term stress and what can it do to your body?

 Stress is not the same for everybody.
 What’s stressful for me may not be stressful for someone else.
 Our limits vary.
 But if our limits, whatever they may be, are crossed, our bodies will tell.

-Once I became aware of this reality, I researched about the effects stress can have in our bodies and, in fact, heavy stress can decrease life expectancy.
+Once I became aware of this reality, I researched about the effects long-term stress can have in our bodies.
+In fact, long-term stress can decrease life expectancy.
 It’s an unavoidable part of life, and while not all stress is bad, too much can wear you down and make you mentally and physically sick.

 In a short-term stress response, your heart rate increases, breathing quickens, muscles tighten, and blood pressure rises, you’ve gotten ready to act, to protect yourself.